 Citibank Checking Account

-Citibank is one of the largest financial institutions in the US, with hundreds of physical branches, and access to 29,000 fee-free ATMs nationwide.
-Depending on which checking account you get with Citi, you may also be eligible for ATM fee reimbursements.
+Citibank is one of the largest financial institutions in the US, with hundreds of physical branches and access to 29,000 fee-free ATMs nationwide.
+Depending on your checking account with Citi, you may also be eligible for ATM fee reimbursements.

 Each Citibank checking account comes with online banking, free online bill pay, free mobile banking with CitiMobile, online check images, paperless bank statements, and 24/7 customer support.